ben-barbier/WP-Splash-Image/readme.txt

 == Frequently Asked Questions ==

 = What's next ? =

+(1.8.0)
+* Manage a time of user inactivity before displaying the WSI.
+(1.9.0)
+* Show WSI before loading the page.
+(2.0.0)
+* Add "Upload picture" option.
+(3.0.0)
+* Manage WSI date ranges.
+(Others)
 * Update Documentation
 * Add option for "exclude" some pages (for flash conflict for exemple)
 * Add an information box indicating whether a new version of WSI exists.
+* Customize the borders (facebook style, ...)
+* Manage reporting (number of views, number of clicks, ...)
+* Improve compatibility with akismet infos.
+* Add an event system to know when to start WSI (ex: when site is loading, when comment is send ...)

 = Hy, can you add an option for open the Splash image ONLY on the first / Home page? =